Primary Hyperparathyroidism

 Familial Primary Hyperparathyroidism

-- Familial isolated primary hyperparathyroidism (FIHP) is a rare hereditable disorder characterized by hypercalcemia, high parathyroid hormone (PTH) level and isolated parathyroid tumors.
-FIHP was suggested as being a syndrome clinically and genetically distinct from multiple endocrine neoplasia (MEN), familial hypocalciuric hypercalcemia and hyperparathyroidism-jaw tumor syndrome.
+- Familial isolated primary hyperparathyroidism (FIHP) is a rare hereditary disorder characterized by hypercalcemia, high parathyroid hormone (PTH) level, and isolated parathyroid tumors.
+FIHP was suggested as being a syndrome clinically and genetically distinct from multiple endocrine neoplasia (MEN), familial hypocalciuric hypercalcemia, and hyperparathyroidism-jaw tumor syndrome.
 No specific genetic anomaly has been reported in FIHP

-- There are three genetic syndromes that are associated with Familial Primary Hyperparathyroidism and resulted of specific gene mutations, such as the multiple endocrine neoplasia type 1 (MEN1), multiple endocrine neoplasia type 2A (MEN2A), and hyperparathyroidism-jaw tumor (HPT-JT) syndromes.
+- Five genetic syndromes are associated with Familial Primary Hyperparathyroidism and result from specific gene mutations, such as the multiple endocrine neoplasia type 1 (MEN1), multiple endocrine neoplasia type 2A (MEN2A), MEN type 4, MEN type 5, and hyperparathyroidism-jaw tumor (HPT-JT) syndromes.

-Familial Primary Hyperparathyroidism has a younger age at diagnosis and an equally developed between affected men and women.
+Familial Primary Hyperparathyroidism has a younger age at diagnosis and an equal development between affected men and women.

 References: